Communicating with the server

 with an error type of ServerFnError

 on the type you passed into the server macro in your main function before starting your server to tell Dioxus about the server function.
+For all other targets, the server function will be registered automatically.

 Let's continue building on the app we made in the getting started guide.
 We will add a server function to our app that allows us to double the count on the server.